• Skip to primary navigation

 Instructions

 • Set the oven and prepare the pans.
 Preheat the oven to 300°F, and adjust 2 racks towards the center.
-Prepare two muffins pans with approximately 22 paper cups.
+Prepare two muffin pans with approximately 22 cupcake liners.

 • Combine all of the ingredients except the eggs and chocolate chips.
-Spoon the peanut butter into a large mixing bowl and add the banana, honey, cider, coconut flour, baking soda, salt and cinnamon.
+Spoon the peanut butter into a large mixing bowl and add the banana, honey, apple cider vinegar, coconut flour, baking soda, salt and cinnamon.
 Mix to blend and set aside.

 • Fill the muffin pans.
 Very quickly, spoon batter into the paper cups in the muffin tins — filling them about ¾ of the way up.
 Then place them in the preheated 300°F oven.